Venus (Shocking Blue song): Background

 "Venus" had been a part of Bananarama's repertoire for several years before they actually recorded it.
 The group's three members, Sara Dallin, Siobhan Fahey and Keren Woodward, had the idea of turning the song into a dance tune, but they were met with resistance from their producers at the time, Steven Jolley and Tony Swain.
 The group brought the idea to the production trio of Stock Aitken Waterman, and it became Bananarama's first collaboration with them.

 The group had nearly completed recording their third studio album, True Confessions, with Jolley & Swain.
 Stock, Aitken and Waterman also resisted the idea because they believed that "Venus" would not make a good dance record.
 After persistence by the group, SAW relented.
-The track was initially produced in an arrangement more faithful to the Shocking Blue original, but was reworked in hi-NRG style after Siobhan requested it sound like Dead or Alive's "You Spin Me Round (Like a Record)".
+The track was initially produced in an arrangement more faithful to the Shocking Blue original, but was reworked in hi-NRG style after Fahey suggested that their version should sound similar to Dead or Alive's "You Spin Me Round (Like a Record)".

+The collaboration on "Venus" led Bananarama and SAW to work together on the group's follow-up album, Wow!, the following year.
+A new mix of the song appeared as the B-side to the 1989 limited release "Megarama '89" in Germany and France.
+Bananarama has since re-recorded "Venus" for their eighth album Exotica (2001).
+It was later remixed by Marc Almond, with re-recorded vocals and included on their ninth album Drama (2005).

+Critical reception

+Initial response

+Jerry Smith of the Music Week magazine considered Bananarama's cover as a "lively version" of the original song, "catchy enough for minor success" but "lacking substance" with its SAW production.
+Michael Pilgrim of Record Mirror was not enthusiastic, wondering why the Bananaramas needed to record another song, describing it like this: "There's beefy DOA-style hi-NRG electronics, the odd male vocal and at one point the girls go 'Wooaarrlll!'".
+In a review published in Smash Hits, Martin Degville and Neal X of Sigue Sigue Sputnik criticized this cover version, saying about Bananarama that "they've destroyed it" and "They're completely boring and they've got boring hair".

+Impact and legacy

+In 2014, Matt Dunn of WhatCulture ranked the song number five in his "15 unforgettable Stock Aitken Waterman singles" list, describing it as a "timeless classic of 80s synth pop, an instantly recognisable foot-tapping gem", while underlining the "provocative video and all its fire, sexy choreography, coffin dancing and red patent-leather devil outfits".
+In 2021, British magazine Classic Pop ranked "Venus" number two in their list of "Top 40 Stock Aitken Waterman songs".
+In 2023, Tom Eames of Smooth Radio ranked the song number two in his "Bananarama's 10 greatest songs, ranked" list.
+In 2025, Classic Pop ranked it number 10 in their list of "Top 20 Cover Versions of the 80s".